deckyal/RT/README.md

 # RT

-This is our repository of our paper (Fully  end-to-end composite recurrent convolution network for deformablefacial tracking in the wild).
+This is our repository of our paper (Fully  end-to-end composite recurrent convolution network for deformable facial tracking in the wild).

 Requirements :
 1. MTCNN requirements : https://github.com/DuinoDu/mtcnn